MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 > [!NOTE]
 > When you enable a traffic forwarding profile, zero users and groups are assigned by default.
 This default setting lets you slowly roll out the feature in a controlled manner.

+### Automatic assignment using user attributes

+You can create and assign a dynamic group of users to the profile who satisfy specific criteria.
+To learn more about automatic assignment using user attributes, see [Create or update a dynamic group in Microsoft Entra ID](../identity/users/groups-create-rule.md).

 ## Assign the traffic profile to all users

 Once you assign a traffic forwarding profile to a specific user or group, you can quickly change the setting to scope the traffic profile to all users and back again to a specific group.
-Any users and groups assigned to that traffic forwarding profile are retained so you don't need to add them back.
+Any users and groups assigned to that traffic forwarding profile are retained so you don't need to add them again.

 1. Browse to **Global Secure Access** > **Connect** > **Traffic forwarding**.